hakan-krgn/hCore/README.md

 - [`HItemStack`](https://github.com/hakan-krgn/hCore/wiki/itemstack) - HItemStack class for creating item stacks and manage stacks easily.
 - [`HYaml`](https://github.com/hakan-krgn/hCore/wiki/hyaml) - Basic yaml system for creating and manage yamls easily.
+- [`HSpam`](https://github.com/hakan-krgn/hCore/wiki/hyaml) - Spam system to check if the given ID is spamming.

 ## How to add it to Maven or Gradle?